-12 Most Affordable Online Colleges – Cheap Options in 2024
+12 Most Affordable Online Colleges – Cheap Options in 2026

 While online learning today may sound less romantic, the common denominator among these examples remains appealing: convenience and affordability.
-The National Center for Education Statistics (NCES) has noted that 2021 saw around 9.4 million students enrolled in at least one distance education course.
-That’s 61% of all undergraduate students.
-Compare this number to 2019, when only 36% of undergraduates were enrolled in at least one remote course.
-Remote learning didn’t simply fade away as the threat of Covid-19 subsided.
+In 2023, the National Center for Education Statistics (NCES) reported that 53.2% of students were enrolled in distance education courses in postsecondary institutions.
+Bottom line?
+Remote learning didn’t simply fade away as the threat of COVID-19 subsided.
 The convenience and affordability of online courses continue to encourage undergraduates to seek some form of remote learning.
+In today’s blog, we’ll examine the main reasons to attend one of the country’s cheap online colleges, before delving into our list of the 12 most affordable online colleges.

 Why Consider Affordable Online Colleges?

-Please note that the following list of cheap online colleges is by no means conclusive.
+Please note that the following list of cheap online colleges is by no means exhaustive.
 College statistics change yearly, and remote fees can change even more quickly.
 Likewise, most college websites mention that costs are subject to change without notice.
 And, while some colleges post tuition information per semester, others calculate an average yearly tuition.
-To further complicate the matter, an average courseload can vary between 12-18 course credits a semester.
-Some college websites publish a flat rate for a “full” load.
-Others make a more precise calculation based on each course credit.
-Thus, you should consider the following tuition and fees as simple estimates.

 The 12 Most Affordable Online Colleges